 - Church funeral services are permitted since the end of June 2020.
 Each church will reopen at their own speed.
 Protocols vary from church to church.
 Most community halls remain closed.
-As of October 1, 2020, a limit of 25 people can participate to a church funeral service.
+Since October 1, 2020, a limit of 25 people can participate to a church funeral service.

-- Food and beverage services are not available as of October 1, 2020.
+- Food and alcoholic beverage services are not available since October 1, 2020.

 - Limousine service is available for up to 6 passengers.
 A plexiglass has been installed in the limousine to maintain the social distancing with the driver.
 Masks are mandatory for passengers coming from different household.
 The limousines are disinfected after each use.